Credit for Prior Learning Assessment Network

 - Navigation: Create a transparent, accessible web platform to display crosswalks, provide resources and tools to help students navigate CPL pathways, guide campus stakeholders on best practices, and reach out to external partners.

-- Certificates to Credits (C-to-C): The C-to-C Program, developed by a faculty team across programs and institutions, provides guides, rubrics, and checklists to institutions for evaluating industry- and community-based certificates and training.
+- Certificates to Credits (C-to-C) Workgroup: The C-to-C Program, developed by a faculty team across programs and institutions, provides guides, rubrics, and checklists to institutions for evaluating industry- and community-based certificates and training.
 A workgroup meets bi-monthly to identify opportunities for expanding C-to-C crosswalks.

-- C-PLAN workshops and technical assistance for individual campuses upon request.
+C-PLAN offers workshops and technical assistance for individual campuses upon request.

 - Ask C-PLAN form